Tribology: Rolling friction

 Rolling the wheel continuously causes imperceptible deformations of the plane and, once passed to a subsequent point, the plane returns to its initial state.
 In the compression phase the plane opposes the motion of the wheel, while in the decompression phase it provides a positive contribution to the motion.

-The force of rolling friction depends, therefore, on the small deformations suffered by the supporting surface and by the wheel itself, and can be expressed as $|\vec F_ {r}| = b |\vec N|$, where it is possible to express b in relation to the sliding friction coefficient $\mu$ as $b = {\mu v \over r}$, with r being the wheel radius.
+The force of rolling friction depends, therefore, on the small deformations suffered by the supporting surface and by the wheel itself, and can be expressed as $\vert\vec F_ {r}\vert = b \vert\vec N\vert$, where it is possible to express $b$ in relation to the sliding friction coefficient $\mu$ as $b = \tfrac{\mu v}{r}$, with $r$ being the wheel radius.

-The surfaces
+Surfaces

 Going even deeper, it is possible to study not only the most external surface of the metal, but also the immediately more internal states, linked to the history of the metal, its composition and the manufacturing processes undergone by the latter.

 it is possible to divide the metal into four different layers: